 Mainland Spain to Formentera

-There is a new winner for our best overnight passage in the Mediterranean, which goes to Spain to Formentera 2020.
+Spain to Formentera 2020 is the new winner for our best overnight passage in the Mediterranean.
 Sorry, Sicily to Sardinia 2018, you’ve lost top spot.

-Having left the lagoon of the Mar Menor for an anchorage outside, a weather window opened up for an overnight crossing to the Balearics.
-The wind was forecast to be from the south to south west, 10 to 15kts, which would give us a good run across.
+Since the Guardia Civil had forced us to leave the Mar Menor, we’d moved to an anchorage outside the lagoon.
+After a few days of waiting there, a weather window opened up for an overnight passage to the Balearics.
+The wind forecast was for 10 to 15 knots, from the south to southwest.
+This should give us a good run across.

 Fortified with a bacon sandwich, we pulled the anchor at midday.
-Within a few miles we were sailing on our direct course with all sails set.
-As the wind backed west, the staysail became a hindrance, rather than a boost to our speed, so that was furled away and we sailed on into the evening.
+Within a few miles, we were sailing on our direct course with all sails set.
+As the wind backed west, the staysail became a hindrance, rather than a boost to our speed.
+So we furled it away and sailed on into the evening.

-Dolphins came to visit us and incredibly, I didn’t suffer any seasickness, not even a slight queasiness, despite the occasionally bumpy journey.
-A minor negative – the temperature was surprisingly cool for June and more and more clothes went on as we sailed into evening, even socks were donned.
+Dolphins came to visit us and incredibly, I didn’t suffer any seasickness.
+Not even a slight queasiness, despite the occasionally bumpy parts of the journey.
+There was a minor negative – the temperature was surprisingly cool for June.
+Subsequently, we donned more clothes as evening turned to night, we even needed socks!

-We expected the wind to die by midnight, given the evidence of the other night passages we’ve done in the Med.
-It did decrease, but there was just enough to keep pushing us along at 3 to 4 kts, despite the swell which caused the foresail to occasionally slat and bang, waking the off watch person below.
-But better that than the noisy, hot engine.
+Because of our past experience of an overnight passage in the Med, we expected the wind to die by midnight.
+It did decrease, but there was just enough to keep pushing us along at 3 to 4 knots.
+This was despite the swell which caused the foresail to occasionally slat and bang.
+The off-watch person below would get a rude awakening, but better that than the noisy, hot engine.

-During one of Colin’s off watches (we do a 3 hour on, off pattern starting at 10pm) the wind backed a little more and I couldn’t keep to our course without a sail change.
-Reluctant to wake him, I kept us on a course that kept us sailing as best we could.
+Our watch pattern is 3 hours on, 3 hours off, starting at 10:00 pm.
+During one of Colin’s off-watches, the wind backed a little more.
+As a result, I couldn’t keep to our course without a sail change.
+I was reluctant to wake him, so I kept us on a course that kept us sailing as best we could.
 Colin calls it the Algeria incident because it looking like we were now on course to go there!
-By daybreak the wind had shifted again and between watches, we gybed and made for the corner of Formentera.
+By daybreak the wind had shifted again and between watches, we subsequently gybed and made for the corner of Formentera.

-A touch more wind overnight and a little less swell would have allowed us to sleep better, but we can’t grumble about sailing 126nm out of 132nm total travelled, the engine only on for half an hour at each end.
+A touch more wind overnight and a little less swell would have allowed us to sleep better.
+However, we can’t grumble about sailing 126nm out of 132nm total traveled, with the engine on for only half an hour at each end.
+After 7 years, we had a new best overnight passage in the Med.

-If you’re interested in a glimpse into life onboard during an overnight passage, take a look at our video and maybe give our channel a subscribe.
+Are you interested in a glimpse into life on board during an overnight passage?
+Then take a look at our video and maybe give our channel a subscribe.

-Our destination was to be the south east corner of Formentera, Es Calo, tucked in behind a headland to escape the swell.
-Parts of the Balearics have anchoring restrictions to protect the posidonia grass, so we expected to be hunting around for a sand patch big enough in which to drop the anchor – even the chain must be clear of any grass.
-But no, here was an enormous area of sand, large enough for a huge number of boats.
-And water clear enough, we could easily see the anchor 8m below.
+Our destination was the southeast corner of Formentera, Es Calo.
+Tucked in behind a headland, the bay provides shelter from southerly swells.
+Parts of the Balearics have anchoring restrictions to protect Posidonia grass.
+The anchor chain must also be clear of any grass.
+Therefore, we expected to be hunting around for a sand patch big enough in which to drop the anchor.
+But no, there was an enormous area of sand, large enough for a huge number of boats.
+And water so clear, we could easily see the anchor 8m below.

 Following in Roman Footsteps – Cami de Sa Pujada

-Bright teal and green Tyrrhenian wall lizards scurried around our feet and as we sat for a rest, came out to pose for the cameras.
-Normally they’re fleeing away from passing feet, but these guys seemed to be wanting us to take their pictures.
+Bright teal and green Tyrrhenian wall lizards scurried around our feet.
+And as we sat for a rest, they came out to pose for the cameras.
+Normally they’re fleeing away from passing feet.
+But with their stance and glances to-camera, these guys seemed to be begging us to take their pictures.

-The track passed back in to forest and petered out in the middle of an underwhelming clearing.
+The track returned to the forest and petered out in the middle of an underwhelming clearing.
 We retraced our steps back down.

 Sand, Sand and More Sand

-That night, the swell returned, enough to trouble our sleep and have us leaving next morning to try our luck on the west side of the island.
-We managed a slow sail up along the coast and down to the Platja de Ses Illetes area.
-Reportedly extremely busy in summer, we were grateful for being able to be here in these strange times with much fewer boats.
+Later that night, the swell returned.
+It was enough to trouble our sleep and hence we decided to leave the next morning.
+We planned to try our luck on the west side of the island.
+Light winds enabled a slow sail up along the coast and back down the other side to the Platja de Ses Illetes area.
+It is reportedly extremely busy in summer, but now there were much fewer boats.
+An effect of these strange times, for which we were grateful.

 I also came across a film crew but despite my best efforts to snoop, I couldn’t see anyone who looked like Brad Pitt or George Clooney.
 What a shame.

-In the evenings, the beach emptied.
-The sun put on a glorious show for beach sundowners with sailing friends; Emerald in the perfect position for photography.
+By late evening, the beach was empty.
+The sun provided a glorious show for beach sundowners with sailing friends.
+We discovered we’d anchored Emerald in the perfect position for photography.

 Formentera to Ibiza

-The swell.
+However, after a few days, the swell began to drive us crazy.
 If it wasn’t a roll from some far off breeze, it was the ferry wake.
 Each morning, the ferry wash woke us with the first service around 7:30am, and continued every half hour or so through the day.
 Saturday morning saw an increase in services.
-We were ready to head on north.
+Thus, we were ready to head on north.

 The Amazing Cliffs of Punta Grossa

 What amazing cliffs too.
-Layer upon layer of rock had been folded and twisted by unimaginable forces into crazy swirls and angular patterns, that just shouldn’t be possible with such a solid material as rock.
-Ringing the shore were caves that burbled as the gentle swell surged in and out and crazily shaped standalone rocks that had calved at some point from the cliff face.
+Unimaginable forces had folded and twisted layer upon layer of rock into crazy swirls and angular patterns.
+It just shouldn’t have been possible with such a solid material.
+At the water’s edge, the sea had eroded the folds into caves.
+A gentle swell surged in and out of them, creating a soft burbling sound.
+Further out, odd-shaped standalone rocks had calved at some point from the cliff face.
 Wind and water had weathered the exposed rock to round off the formation of one of the most visually stunning anchorages we’d ever visited.

 We spent Sunday morning exploring by kayak, before a fleet of small powerboats arrived.
 We had no internet in the bay, so after scrambling ashore, I used a path that runs down to the cave on the point, to climb up to where I could find a signal to check the weather forecast.
 All looked good for departure tomorrow to Mallorca, albeit an early start to make the most of the available wind.